Visual Studio Visual Basic.NET Project

 To build a Visual Basic.NET application developed in Visual Studio, a developer invokes MSBuild.exe from the Windows command-line interface along with the name of their VBPROJ file.
 For example, to build a project named MyProject.vbproj, a developer would enter the command MSBuild.exe MyProject.vbproj in the command prompt, along with any other appropriate command-line options.

-How do I open a VBPROJ file?
+How to open a VBPROJ file

 VBPROJ files are meant to be opened and edited in Microsoft Visual Studio (Windows, Mac) as part of Visual Studio projects.
 However, because VBPROJ files are XML files, you can open and edit them in any text or source code editor.